timhunt/moodle-availability_quizgradeitem/README.md

 # Restriction by quiz part score #

-This availability condition allows activities and resources to be made available depending on a student's grade in a quiz.
+This availability condition allows activities and resources to be made available depending on a student's marks in a section of quiz.

-Teachers can create rules based on the grade achieved in a particular quiz.
-For example, an activity can be shown only to students who have passed a quiz, or alternatively only to students who have not yet reached a certain grade.
+Teachers can create rules based on the percentage of marks achieved in a section, or grade item*, within a particular quiz.
+For example, an activity can be shown only to students who passed a particular section of a quiz, or alternatively only to students who have failed in a specific section.

+## Note!##

+"Grade item" here refers to grade items set in the Quiz activity.
+These grade items are not set or do not appear in the gradebook.
+To set up a grade item within a quiz, you:
+1. Go to the Questions tab in the Quiz you wish to edit.
+1. Select Grade items setup from the dropdown menu.
+1. Click Create Add grade item and rename if needed.
+1. Select the correct Grade item for all questions you want to add to a grade item.

 The condition integrates with Moodle's standard availability API and appears alongside the other restrict access conditions.